Dragon Pulse Ampharos: A comprehensive meta analysis

 Dragon Pulse vs. Outrage

 Ampharos is only able to learn Dragon Pulse and Outrage in the main series games, either by tutoring or by leveling up.
-From the two listed moves, Niantic decided to give Ampharos the worst one.
-Here’s a short comparison of their DPS alone based on their base power and the move cooldown.
+From the two listed moves, Niantic decided to give Ampharos the worse one.

-Outrage Dragon 110 3.9s 28.21
+Outrage 110 50 3.9s 28.21

-As it can be seen, Outrage is just better.
-They have a similar move cooldown but a significant difference in base power, which makes outrage a better move despite the fact that it has a slightly larger cooldown.
 Just to be clear, even if Ampharos was able to learn Outrage as a charge move, it still wouldn’t be a relevant option against Pokémon weak to Dragon type moves in raids, due to the fact that there are plenty of Dragon type attackers with significantly better offensive stats and movesets such as Rayquaza, Salamence, Dragonite and even Latios that would outperform it by far.

 Would a Dragon Pulse buff shake things up?